jose-donato/presentation-helper/README.md

 * **Scalable** 🌍 - [Next.js ISG](https://nextjs.org/docs/basic-features/data-fetching#incremental-static-regeneration) combined with [Cloud Firestore](https://firebase.google.com/docs/firestore) allows us to create new URL for the rooms on the fly
 * **Modern** 🛸 - built using fresh frameworks
 * **Installable** 📱 - the web application is installable as a PWA offering a similar to native experience in all devices
+* **Offline** 😴 - with service workers, if the user is offline we display a static page offline page

 #### Upcoming features
 *